-Aurora glow over northern U.S. and more may come this week
+Northern lights glow over upper U.S. and may continue this week

 Unable to do much in the way of editing photos until all my gear is out of storage, but luckily tonight's show near Billings, MT didn't need hardly any editing!
 The red colors were easily visible to the naked eye. #aurora #northernlights #mtwx pic.twitter.com/3ZEYMtEeq4— Cory Mottice (@EverythingWX) March 31, 2022

 The colors of the aurora correspond to the type and altitude of molecule that is excited.
-Excited oxygen can glow both green and red colors.
+Excited oxygen can glow both green and red.
 Green typically occurs between 75 and 110 miles, while red occurs above 120 miles.

 Excited nitrogen molecules at altitudes between 75 and 110 miles can produce a blue light.
 Below 60 miles, nitrogen can give off both blue and red light, which can often appear purple to pink.

-More geomagnetic activity and aurora could occur later in the following days.
+More geomagnetic activity and auroras could occur later in the following days.
 On Wednesday, another coronal mass ejection erupted, which forecasters are analyzing.
-The ejection was associated with a X-class solar flare (the most intense solar flare class), which may have disrupted radio communications over North and South America.
+The ejection was associated with an X-class solar flare (the most intense solar flare class), which may have disrupted radio communications over North and South America.
 According to Space Weather Watch, Earth could experience more geomagnetic activity from this event by the end of the week, affecting the United States from Thursday night into Friday morning.

 The bout of geomagnetic activity is a small taste of what is to come in upcoming years, as the sun enters a more active period of its solar cycle, which is expected to peak around 2025.